You asked, we answered!

 What are the counselors like?

 Our counselors, like our campers, come in all shapes and sizes.
-Usually about one third of our counselors have worked here for multiple years and about half are international.
+Usually about one half of our counselors have worked here for multiple years and about a dozen are international.
 They come from all walks of life, have a variety of skills, and love camp (some are even former campers)!
-Every staff is background checked, goes through a full staff training, and is certified in CPR and First Aid.
+Every staff is background checked, goes through a staff training, and is certified in CPR and First Aid.

 What sort of housing do we stay in?